Skip to main content

 External log storage setup steps

-Add external log storage details to your values.yml file.
+Add external log storage details to your values.yaml file.
 This disables the default internal Minio instance (airbyte/minio), and configures the external log database:

 Ensure you've already created a Kubernetes secret containing both your S3 access key ID, and secret access key.
 By default, secrets are expected in the airbyte-config-secrets Kubernetes secret, under the aws-s3-access-key-id and aws-s3-secret-access-key keys.
 Steps to configure these are in the above prerequisites.